New state law prevents animal abuse offenders from owning pets

-RIO GRANDE VALLEY, Texas (ValleyCentral) — A new state law preventing previous convicts of animal abuse from owning pets went into effect this month.
+RIO GRANDE VALLEY, Texas (ValleyCentral) — A new state law preventing those previously convicted of animal abuse from owning pets is in effect.

-The Animal Prevention Ban applies to people convicted of being involved in dogfighting operations, hurt assistance animals or being cruel to a non-livestock animal for five years after their conviction.
+The Animal Prevention Ban applies to people convicted of being involved in dogfighting operations, the abuse of assistance animals, or being cruel to a non-livestock animal for five years after their conviction.

-Luis Quintanilla, Executive Director of the RGV Humane Society, says he is glad the animal possession ban is now a state law.
+Luis Quintanilla, Executive Director of the Rio Grande Valley Humane Society, said he is glad the animal possession ban is now a state law.

 “The more that we can protect animals and the more that we can voice that as a priority, I think that is a really beneficial thing,” Quintanilla said.